Creating an R

 You will likely want to create a document that walks users through the basics of how to use your package.
 You can do this through two formats:

-1. Vignette: This document is bundled with your R package, so it becomes locally available to a user once they install your package from CRAN.
-They will also have it available if they install the package from GitHub, as long as they use the build_vignettes = TRUE option when running remotes::install_github.
+package, so it becomes locally available to a user once they install your package from CRAN.
+They will also have it available if they install the package from GitHub, as long as they use thebuild_vignettes = TRUE

 To add a vignette file, saved within this subdirectory (which will be created if you do not already have it), use: